 From pigging out in the hollow to hog heaven, The Jack is still smoking.
 Make your arrangements if you want to see the masters of the barbecue trade do their thing.
 Naturally a tour of the Jack Daniel’s distillery is on the top of the list for many attendees.
 Not that you will get to buy any of the whiskey, it’s all located in a dry county which means no hard liquor is sold.
 Retail at least, while they’re shipping out millions of dollars worth every year.

 A Little History Behind the Jack Daniels World Championship

 You might be curious about how barbecue competitions can be a blast to be part of.
 As for those who decide to take on the challenge to make their best BBQ, it’s even more impressive to see so many professional and semi-professionals join in from all over the country!
 Well, why not, it’s Jack Daniel’s renowned “The Jack” BBQ cooking competition.
-This year will mark their 34th annual world championship invitational BBQ cookoff.

 The advantage is that you can enjoy a couple of days to check out this competition and visit the most iconic name in American whiskey while you’re in town.
 That’s right, Jack Daniels is practically a household name that has cleaned up its image over the years.
 It’s gone from being the official Good Ole Boys official drink of Tennessee to an international top-shelf celebrated American whiskey.